spygi/lowtechlab/README.md

   + Program to read Greek
 + Find documentation: TODO
 + Using Git to save/share code
-  + git clone >give the repository url address andthan enter
+  + git clone >give the repository url address and then enter
 + Use code from others/packages: TODO